dequelabs/axe-core/doc/context.md

 ## Limit Frame Testing

-To include or exclude specific sections within a frame can be done with a `fromFrames` selector object.
-This property takes an array of selectors, the first to select the frame element(s) and the last to select the element(s) to include or exclude.
+Including or excluding specific sections within a frame can be done with a `fromFrames` selector object.
+This property takes an array of selectors: the first to select the frame element(s) and the last to select the element(s) to include or exclude.
 The following shows how to test all `form` elements a `#paymentFrame` frame or iframe:

 ```js
 // Test each <form> inside each #paymentFrame frame or iframe: